rojberr/my-dev-site-2/README.md

 # MY-DEV-SITE-2

 This is my second portfolio site.
-I needed to present my more advanced projects in story-like way.
-You can find it on :point_right: <https://www.drzymala.dev/> :feelsgood:
+I wanted to present my projects in a story-like way.
+You can find this deplozed site at :point_right: <https://www.drzymala.dev/> :feelsgood:

 ![Thumbnail of my-dev-site-2](...)

-I used iPortfolio theme designed by [BootstrapMade](https://bootstrapmade.com/) and modified it a bit.
+I used iPortfolio theme designed by [BootstrapMade](https://bootstrapmade.com/) and modified it a bit. 👷 [iPortfolio-theme](https://bootstrapmade.com/demo/iPortfolio/)
-[iPortfolio-theme](https://bootstrapmade.com/demo/iPortfolio/)

-## Features
+## Features 💡

 - Scores 100% on a11y / Performance / PWA / SEO
 - PWA (desktop & mobile)